-All parties are entitled to an advisor of their choosing to assist them throughout the Title IX grievance process.
+All parties are entitled to an advisor of their choosing to assist them throughout the Title IX grievance process as well as the sexual misconduct complaint resolution process.
 The advisor may be a friend, counselor, faculty member, family member, attorney or any other individual a party chooses to advise them who is eligible and available to serve during the grievance process.
 Any person who may be called as a witness may not serve as an advisor.
 Individuals seeking guidance about how to select an advisor may contact the Title IX Coordinator.

 Parties are entitled to be accompanied by their advisor in all meetings, interviews, hearings, and appeals at which the party is entitled to be present during the grievance process.

-Parties are required to have an advisor present at the live hearing.
+During Process A: Title IX Formal Complaint & Grievance Process, parties are required to have an advisor present at the live hearing.
 If a party does not have an advisor available to be present at the live hearing, Bethany will provide the party with an advisor of Bethany's choice in Bethany's sole discretion, who may or may not be an attorney.